Display Coverlens Optimisation

 A chemical process for engraving glass to a specific depth without penetrating the lower face.
 When applied to a touch panel, it is possible to create engraved areas that correspond to touchable controls such as buttons, dials, or sliders.
 This enables adding a tactile dimension to the user experience and can also be employed to engrave a logo or brand name in the Coverlens without any compromise to the strength of the glass.

 In principle these are the exact inverse of spot facing, where the active area is indicated by a raised bump.
 Spot facing and touch bumps are state-of-the-art user-interface design features that are currently being adopted by display makers including our own manufacturing partners.

 We can offer a range of films and filters to reduce glare and reflection, including o-film to increase viewing angles which is a lower cost alternative to our full optical bonding service.
-In addition, we also offer coatings which can protect your display from scratches and scuffs or privacy filters to guard sensitive information from passers-by.
+We also offer coatings which can protect your display from scratches or privacy filters to guard sensitive information.